 Oh, yeah.
 They’re also on the move, so get ready for it!

 Made from natural rubber, Sophie has been the gold standard of teething toys for more than 55 years.
 Her iconic shape, texture, and squeak lets little ones satisfy their urge to chew.

-And no need to fret about this giraffe’s ears and hooves being all up in your child’s mouth: She’s BPA free, phthalates free, and made using natural food paint (so, she may fade a bit over time).
+And no need to fret about this giraffe’s ears and hooves being all up in your child’s mouth: She’s BPA- and phthalates-free and is made using natural food paint (so, she may fade a bit over time).

-A best seller for babies 10 months and older, Dimpl is a sensory toy that lets your little one push and poke different colored silicone “bubbles” to their heart’s content.
+A bestseller for babies 10 months and older, Dimpl is a sensory toy that lets your little one push and poke different colored silicone “bubbles” to their heart’s content.
 It’s the bubble wrap effect rolled into a stimulating baby toy.

 Many 7- to 9-month-old babies can roll over in both directions.
 And as time goes on, they move on from sitting to crawling to standing to cruising (not necessarily in that order — all kids are different).
 Toys for crawling help your baby get used to this new skill and give them something to chase after.

 This cute toy will keep your baby smiling and crawling all over the place.
 You can set it to pre-crawling, beginner crawler, and advanced crawler modes — each with different music, lights, and movement (like wobbling or circular pattern).